 Cannabis contains two key components:

 • ‘THC’ (tetrahydrocannabinol), which produces the ‘high’

 • ‘CBD’ (cannabidiol), which produces the sedative and anti-anxiety effects

 Synthetic forms of cannabis contain chemicals that aim to copy the effects of ‘THC’ in cannabis.
 But the effects of synthetic cannabis can be quite different (and often stronger): firstly, because synthetic production makes it easier to manipulate the amount of the THC-like chemical; and secondly, because of the absence of the moderating equivalent of ‘CBD’.

-In 2014, HMIP for England and Wales raised concerns about the rise in the use of psychoactive substances in prisons, in particular synthetic cannabis.
-This study set in an English adult male prison found that the nature of the market was posing significant challenges to the management of offenders.
+In 2014, the prison inspectorate for England and Wales raised concerns about the rise in the use of psychoactive substances in prisons, in particular synthetic cannabis.
+A study set in an English adult male prison found that the nature of the market was posing significant challenges to the management of offenders.
 There, the primary motivation for consumption was being able to take a substance without it being detected.
-The researchers said that given the motivation, and the greater likelihood of harms from synthetic versus natural cannabis, it is imperative that mandatory drug-testing policies are revised, and instead rooted in harm reduction – which would also apply to people on probation subject to mandatory drug-testing.
+Given this motivation, and the greater likelihood of harms from synthetic versus natural cannabis, the researchers concluded that it was imperative for mandatory drug-testing policies to be revised, and instead rooted in harm reduction – something which would also apply to people on probation subject to mandatory drug-testing.

 Comment/query to editor

 Give us your feedback on the site (one-minute survey)

 Add your name to the mailing list to be alerted to new studies and other site updates